swilliams2000/swilliams2000/README.md

 ## 🚀 About Me

-🎓 My name is Seth Williams, I am a Machine Learning engineer (specializing in Pytorch, Tensorflow, etc.) and currently a Digital Twins Lead for Forge Nano.
-I have also obtained a Bachelor in Chemical Engineering with a focus in ML.
+🎓 My name is Seth Williams, I am a Machine Learning and Software engineer (specializing in Pytorch, Tensorflow, etc.) and currently a Digital Twins Lead for Forge Nano.
+I have also obtained a Bachelor in Computer and Chemical Engineering.

 👨‍💻 I enjoy contributing to Open Source Projects and reveiwing others work to expand my knowledge.
 I am really enthusiastic about learning new technology.
 In 2022, I learned different models, pytorch, huggingface, React, transformers, and many more.